Skip to content

 )

-# Step 3: Create enhanced embeddings
+# Create enhanced embeddings

 enhanced_embeddings = self._create_enhanced_embeddings(